-Earthworm growers can make money by selling earthworms and vermicompost or from tipping fees (charging to have organic materials normally disposed of in landfills "tipped" by a dump truck onto the worm grower’s site, to be fed to the earthworms).
+Earthworm growers can earn income by selling earthworms or vermicompost.
+They may also profit from tipping fees—charging to have organic materials normally disposed of in landfills "tipped" by a dump truck onto the worm grower’s site, to be fed to the earthworms.

-Several options are available for the sale of earthworms.
-Home and commercial vermicomposters purchase earthworms for their operations.
+Several markets exist for earthworms.
+Home and commercial vermicomposters are interested in buying earthworms.
 Fish hatcheries, tropical fish stores, pet stores, zoos (with exotic fish and birds), game bird breeders, frog farmers, and poultry growers buy worms as feed for animals.
-Community educators, such as Extension agents, teachers, or recycling coordinators, often need a steady supply of earthworms for setting up new worm bins.
+Community educators, such as Extension agents or recycling coordinators, often need a steady supply of earthworms for setting up new worm bins.
 Private laboratories, universities, and high schools use worms for research and classroom needs.

-Growers living near or on the way to fresh or salt water fishing resorts can sell earthworms directly to fishing enthusiasts (check with the local zoning authority to be sure such a business is permitted in the area).
-Placing advertisements in national magazines directed to fishing enthusiasts and home gardeners or advertising on the Internet may create sales for earthworms.
+Growers living near freshwater or saltwater fishing resorts can sell earthworms directly to fishing enthusiasts (check with the local zoning authority to be sure such a business is permitted in the area).
+Placing advertisements in national magazines directed to fishing enthusiasts and home gardeners or advertising online may generate sales for earthworms.

 It may be possible to sell earthworms to locally owned sporting goods or fishing tackle stores, although most of the larger stores of this type rely on established wholesalers for their bait supplies.
 The bait market may not be the best choice for this enterprise because there is usually more interest in nightcrawlers (larger worms) than smaller compost worms, the market is often saturated, and the competition is stiff.